Cyclamen Persicum (Florist's Cyclamen)

 Caused by the soil being too wet for too long, or exposure to very low temperatures.
 If the rotting is only on a small section, cut it out.
 If the rot is more extensive throw the plant into the compost bin as it can't be saved.

-Although they don't like strong direct sunlight, Cyclamens still need quite bright light to fuel its growth.
+Although they don't like strong direct sunlight, Cyclamens still need quite bright light to fuel their growth.
 Move to a lighter spot.

 Deformed leaves and flowers, uneven growth.